gvwilson/sdxpy/en/src/linter/index.md

 1. Modify the methods again so that each one signals whether or not it has handled recursion
     (either directly or indirectly).

+### Decorating {: .exercise}

+Create a `@count` decorator that causes a function to count how many times it has been called.

+### Name conversion {: .exercise}

+Write a tool that find functions with pothole\_case names and replaces them with CamelCase names, then saves the resulting program as a legal Python file.

+### Sorting imports {: .exercise}

+[isort][isort] checks that the imports in a file are sorted correctly: modules from Python's standard library come first (in alphabetical order), then installed modules (also in alphabetical order) and finally local imports (ditto).
+Write a linter that reports violations of these rules.
+How did you distinguish between the three cases?